updated July 2009

 ~Lettuce~ may Salad Crops

-I am still picking and planting radishes, spring onions and lettuces.
-This year I’ve had trouble with spring onions germinating and I forgot to sow a succession of radishes, a big mistake since in the dry weather they went to seed quickly and did not have enough moisture in them to taste good..
-The lettuces are growing beautifully.
-A typical salad includes a variety of leaves, including endive, nasturtium, wild rocket and nasturtium flowers give a splash of colour.
+I am still picking and planting radishes, spring onions and lettuce leaves.
+A typical salad includes a variety of leaves, including endive, nasturtium, wild rocket and soon nasturtium flowers will give a splash of colour.

 Strawberries